How to set up Continuous Delivery to Heroku

 The core idea of Continuous Integration is to test your app before deploying it to server.
 Buddy runs tests in Docker-based containers, allowing you to maintain one consistent environment for all users in the workspace:

-Add Maven as the first action in the pipeline.
-You can change the Docker image to a different version and add more run commands in the action settings if you need:
+- Add Maven as the first action in the pipeline.
+You can change the Docker image to a different version in the Environment tab and add more run commands in the action settings if you need:

 Step 2: Configuring deployment to Heroku